mtoto/s3-sync-action/README.md

 > **⚠️ Note:** To use this action, you must have access to the [GitHub Actions](https://github.com/features/actions) feature.
 GitHub Actions are currently only available in public beta.
 You can [apply for the GitHub Actions beta here](https://github.com/features/actions/signup/).

-This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to sync a directory (either from your repository or generated during your workflow) with a remote S3 bucket.
+This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to sync a a remote S3 bucket (or specific files) to a local directory.

 ## Usage